JonGurakuqi/Supply-Chain-System-Dynamics-Simulation/README.md

-The central research question is: Can the regional Bavarian wood supply chain still supply enough timber to Zimmerer / house builders when demand increases, forest supply changes, or imports become difficult?Sonnet 4.6 Low
+The central research question is: Can the regional Bavarian wood supply chain still supply enough timber to Zimmerer / house builders when demand increases, forest supply changes, or imports become difficult?